-BDO has served as our independent auditor since February 2022 and, acting as our independent auditor, has reported on our December 31, 2022 financial statements contained in our 2022 Annual Report on Form 10-K filed with the SEC on March 14, 2023, and our December 31, 2023 financial statements contained in our 2023 Annual Report on Form 10-K filed with the SEC on March 15, 2024.
-We have selected BDO to serve as our independent auditors for the current fiscal year ending December 31, 2024.
+BDO has served as our independent auditor since February 2022 and, acting as our independent auditor, has reported on our financial statements contained in our Annual Reports on Form 10-K since the fiscal year ended December 31, 2021.
+We have selected BDO to serve as our independent auditors for the current fiscal year ending December 31, 2025.
 No representative of BDO will be present at the Annual Meeting.